-Thermal expansion experiments were carried out between RT and 1350oC, utilizing a dilatometer (L75 horizontal dilatometer Linseis, Selb, Germany) operating in a continuous mode with α-Al2O3 push-rod.
-The temperature was monitored using an S-type thermocouple.
-Temperature calibration was performed during heating, using the melting of Sn, Ag, and Au standards in alumina crucibles.
-Measurements were carried out in a UHP Ar (99.999%) atmosphere using continuous heating at a rate of 3oC/min.
+Thermal expansion experiments were done from room temperature to 1350 °C by using a dilatometer (L75 horizontal dilatometer Linseis, Selb, Germany) operating in continuous mode with an α-Al2O3 push rod.
+The temperature was monitored by using an S-type thermocouple.
+The temperature was calibrated during heating by melting Sn, Ag, and Au standards in alumina crucibles.
+Measurements were made in an ultrahigh-purity Ar (99.999%) atmosphere using continuous heating at 3 °C/min.
 Instrumental effects were accounted for by running an Al2O3 reference sample using ASTM E228-17.